isabella232/partner-exchange.en/help/aep-platform/profile-ingestion/query-profile.md

 }
 ```

+## Time Series Events

+Below are steps necessary to accessing the real-time profile events.
+These are only a few functions with examples, many more can be accomplished that are not listed in the tutorial or this article.
+All possible functions can be found in the Profile API [documentation](https://adobe.ly/2TtDHWr).

 ### Access Time Series Events for a Profile by Identity

 Time series events are accessed by the identity of their associated profile entity by making a GET request to the /access/entities endpoint.
 This identity consists of an ID value (entityId) and an identity namespace (entityIdNS).